CFVO-TV: After CFVO-TV

 On April 5, 1977, Radio-Québec announced that it was submitting to the bankruptcy trustee in Montreal a bid to buy the assets of CFVO-TV in order to expand its broadcast coverage to the Outaouais area.
 On April 21, it announced that it had purchased the equipment directly from the creditors, bypassing the cooperative; the $545,000 acquisition represented half of the outlay that would have been necessary to commission a transmitter from the ground up.
 Radio-Québec already had a production crew in the Ottawa area and did not need to hire CFVO's former employees.

 News of Radio-Québec's interest came as several groups were also readying plans for a new French-language commercial station in the National Capital Region.
 While channel 30 was broadcasting, a group of businessmen operating as Innovacom applied to the CRTC for a permit of its own.
-On June 30, the CRTC revoked CFVO-TV's licence, issued a licence to Radio-Québec to carry on a television station on channel 30 at Hull with the same technical parameters as the defunct CFVO-TV, and announced it would take applications to license a new TVA affiliate for the region.
+On June 30, the CRTC revoked CFVO-TV's licence, issued a licence to Radio-Québec to carry on a television station on channel 30 at Hull with the same technical parameters as the defunct CFVO-TV, and announced it would take applications to licence a new TVA affiliate for the region.
 CIVO-TV began broadcasting on August 15, 1977.

 Though as many as four bids were rumoured to be incoming for the TVA affiliate, the CRTC only received two, from Télé-Métropole and Radio-Nord.
 The CRTC selected the application from Radio-Nord to telecast on channel 40 in December; CHOT-TV began operations on October 27, 1978.
 Thibault served as its first general manager.

 Poulin joined Radio-Nord in 1977 and was promoted to executive vice president in 1980 and president in 1987.
 He also served on the board of directors of the TVA television network.
 Poulin left the company in 2001.